open-power/snap/doc/README.md

 while HDL NVME attachments goodies will be located in [../actions/hdl_nvme_memcopy/doc/](../actions/hdl_nvme_memcopy/doc/)

 * For HLS users, optimization is a must, so users can rely on [How to Optimize an HLS Action guide](./AN_CAPI_SNAP-How_to_optimize_a_HLS_action.pdf) to understand the details of how their C code is "converted".
-The usage of basic conversion directives (#pragma) and their understanding (just like preparing GPU code with converion tools), will allow significant improvment over raw conversion.
+The usage of basic conversion directives (#pragma) and their understanding, will allow significant improvment over raw conversion.

 * For hardware skilled user [HDL_example](../actions/hdl_nvme_example/) and [hdl_nvme_example](../actions/hdl_nvme_example/) concentrate many example of different memory copy usage examples.